openfaas/docs/docs/openfaas-pro/introduction.md

 | Support via Slack     | N/a               | N/a                    | Up to 5 developers              |
 | Access to [Customer Community](https://github.com/openfaas/openfaas-pro)   | N/a      | Private access to [Customer Community](https://github.com/openfaas/openfaas-pro) for 2 named contacts per production cluster | As per Pro, for more named contacts |

 Enterprise Support comes with an SLA, defined separately.
-Support for OpenFaaS Pro is on a self-service basis, with no SLA offered.
+Support for OpenFaaS Pro is on a self-service basis, with no formal SLA offered.

-The [Customer Community](https://github.com/openfaas/openfaas-pro) provides direct access to developers of OpenFaaS, and other customers for exclusive configurations & guides, early access to features, collaboration and announcements.
+The [Customer Community](https://github.com/openfaas/openfaas-pro) is available to all customers and provides direct access to developers of OpenFaaS, and other customers for exclusive configurations & guides, early access to features, collaboration and announcements.

 Did you know?

-Any user of OpenFaaS is welcome to attend [a weekly Office Hours call](/community), which is a shared space to collaborate and tell us about your use-case.
+Any user of OpenFaaS is welcome to attend [a weekly Office Hours call](/community), which is a shared space for collaboration.

 **Core features**